darklang/dark/CODING-GUIDE.md

 - For file header comments, use `///` and add them to the first line of the file before the module declaration

+### Telemetry

+- use `camel_case` names for tags
+- prefer adding more attributes to a span vs events (events cost money and you can't search across them in honeycomb)

 ### SQL migrations

 - add `set statement_timeout = '1s'` or `set lock_timeout = '1s'` to the first line